Wasi-Ur-Rahman/Simon-Game/README.md

 # Simon-Game
-This is an web version of Simon Game.
+This is a web version of Simon Game.
 Developed by JS,HTML,CSS.

 The game typically follows these rules: